ProxiAlpha/bottuorial/docs/introduction.md

 Simple variable to find named window (use the naming scheme assigned in sandboxie), make it active (activate), resize and finally reposition it.

-> [!NOTE] Caveat
-> The PC client simply won't allow a smaller resize than the lowest in game resolution (58px730), so we need to force resize the window.

 ~~~C#